 - Passenger Experience – the focus here is on passenger-facing initiatives which make a genuine difference to journeys

-- People, Skills and Diversity – a new category for 2021 for initiatives which help upskill the industry, promote staff wellbeing and make rail more diverse
+- People, Skills and Diversity – for initiatives which help upskill the industry, promote staff wellbeing and make rail more diverse

 - Cross-industry Partnership – for projects which demonstrate excellent working between multiple industry organisations

 - Operations and Performance – for projects which help keep the railway running smoothly and punctually

 - Small Scale Project – for projects which are not significant in their own right but nonetheless show commendable innovation

 - Large Project – for significant schemes which feature prominently within the industry

 Not sure which category to enter in?
 Don’t worry, the judges will be available to advise as to which category your entry is best suited to.